Diggy696/mostly-forsyth-website/README.md

 **To ensure charts display correctly:**
 1. Always include the `pointsPerGame` field in each team's stats
 2. Keep the `record` field in "W-L" format (e.g., "8-1")
+3. Include the new stats fields:
+   - `offensiveYPG`: Offensive yards per game
+   - `totalTouchdowns`: Total touchdowns scored
+   - `yardsAllowedPerGame`: Defensive yards allowed per game
-3. The charts will automatically update when the page loads with new data
+4. The charts will automatically update when the page loads with new data

 **Future Enhancement (Optional):**
 To make the Team Trend Chart show real historical data, you could add a `rankingHistory` array to each team in power-rankings.json: